Archdiocese Ends Merger of Historic Little Italy Church; But Is it Saved or Nearing the End?

 ”The parish is very important to a lot of Italian-Americans because it is where many of them started out in Little Italy when they first came to America,” he said.

+Parishioners are still worried that church could be sold off if they don’t raise enough money to keep it going.
+The parish rectory where the parish priests once lived was sold for around $14 million to a developer in 2018 who erected luxury condos on the site.

-”There’s $50,000 sitting in a checking account from the San Gennaro which used to go to Old St. Patrick’s,” he said.
+”There’s $50,000 sitting in a checking account from the San Gennaro which used to go to Old St. Patrick’s,” Fratta said.
 “Now it could go to Most Precious Blood,” he said.

-Calls and emails to Joseph Zwilling, the longtime spokesman for the Archdiocese were not returned.
-Cardinal Dolan’s decree contains some ominous language near the end: “All those who claim to have been aggrieved by this decree are herewith notified that, if they desire to file recourse against our decree, they are required, ad validitatem, to submit a petition” to us “within ten useful days from the legitimate notification of this decree.”

-No white knight had stepped out of the shadows since the Jan.
-1 decree.
-The clock may be ticking.